-Post-baccalaureate Speech-Language Pathology Certificate in Deaf and Hard of Hearing
+Post-baccalaureate Certificate in Deaf and Hard of Hearing for the Speech-Language Pathologist

-This 12-hour certificate program teaches best practices and provides supervised clinical experiences in the assessment and treatment of communication skills for children who are deaf or hard of hearing (DHH).
+This 12 semester credit hour certificate program teaches best practices and provides supervised clinical experiences in the assessment and treatment of communication skills for children who are deaf or hard of hearing (DHH).
 The program includes online academic coursework and a supervised clinical practicum opportunity.
 The certificate program is offered to students enrolled in TWU's M.S. in Speech-Language Pathology program and to licensed and certified speech-language pathologists who want additional knowledge and skills working with DHH children.
-Minimal sign proficiency is preferred.
+Sign language skills (intermediate or better) are required.

 Marketable Skills